asengupta/avishek.net/_posts/2021-07-21-kernel-functions-mercers-theorem-evaluation-functionals.md

 $$

 where $$\kappa(x,y)$$ is a positive semi-definite function and $$\psi_i(\bullet)$$ is the $$i$$th eigenfunction.
 Note that this implies that there are an infinite number of eigenfunctions.

+## Evaluation Functionals

+The Evaluation Functional is an interesting function: it takes another function as an input, and applies a specific argument to that function.
+As an example, if we have a function, like so:

+$$
+f(x)=2x+3
+$$

+We can define an evaluation functional called $$\delta_3(f)$$ such that:

+$$
+\delta_3(f)=f(3)=2.3+3=9
+$$

+## Continuity and Boundedness of Evaluation Functional
+Here we will treat the Evaluation Functional in its functional form (the "formula view", if you like).
+Is the graph of the Evaluation Functional continuous.
+We can prove that if a linear functional is bounded, then it is also continuous.
+In this case, we will prove that the Evaluation Functional is bounded in the function space $$\mathcal{H}$$.